 Personal Website: https://scholar.google.co.nz/citations?hl=en&pli=1&user=xXH0HZoAAAAJ

 I am passionate about research in the areas of behavioural and environmental economics and am currently Deputy Director of the Waikato Experimental Economics Laboratory (WEEL).
-My research focuses individual behaviours in relation to environmental and resource management, with additional applied work relating to climate and freshwater policy within the agriculture sector.
+My research focuses on individual behaviours in relation to environmental and resource management, with additional applied work relating to climate and freshwater policy within the agriculture sector.
 I also apply my research methods to work in the area of health economics.
 I completed my PhD thesis in environmental and experimental economics at Monash University in 2018.

 An analysis of a dairy farm feed trial.